sPyOpenSource/jcore/images/README.md

 Compilation
 -----------

+First, move this `images` directory to your local master branch of the repository.
 See mkbootimg.json.
 Look at the beginning of the Makefile too, you'll find configurable variables there.

 - PLATFORM: either "x86" or "rpi", this selects which disk image to create